-Going Green is a huge trend right now; and for good reason!
+Sustainability is top of mind for meeting planners everywhere and in Columbus, we believe that it should be.
 It’s no longer necessary to choose between saving money and making smart environmentally friendly decisions when it comes to planning a meeting, trade show or conference event.
-The meetings industry has plenty of opportunities to easily implement new strategies that create less of an impact on the environment.
-Here are a few ways to meet greener.
+The meetings industry has plenty of opportunities to easily implement new strategies to decrease their carbon footprint.

 It begins with recognizing areas in the event planning process that have excess.
 Where can you eliminate paper?
 Waste?
 Do you end up with way too much food after meals?
 Where does that go?
 Recognizing where to redirect surplus and who to talk to about how to make those things happen is the first step.
 Here are some easy ways to get started:

-1. Go paperless.
 There are plenty of areas where paper can be reduced or eliminated.
-Encourage digital registration and implement program and schedules in a conference app.
+Encourage digital registration and implement programs and schedules in a conference app.
 Not only is it an environmentally conscious decision on your part, but now attendees aren’t bombarded with papers and programs.
 Think about creating event signage that can be reused, or check with the venue to see if they have directional signage on hand you can use.

 Is Corporate Social Responsibility (CSR) part of your event?
 This is a really great way to interact with the destination and promote your sustainable culture.
 Organize a river clean up or tree planting, lend a hand to the horticulture team at Franklin Park Conservatory or be part of community growth at Franklinton Farms.
 If you need suggestions on how to get involved in Columbus, reach out to your convention services manager.